matthiasmeissen/electronics-playgrounds/28-circuit-elements-241115/readme.md

 ## Things I have learned
 - A branch is a components with two terminals
-- Nodes can be quite large and include many components.
+- Nodes can be quite large and include many components